qunfengdong/MicroGMT/README.md

 sed -i 's/ /_/g' metadata.short.tsv
 ```

-* Exclude strains/IDs that are already exist in the pre-built summary tables for the new inputs (optional)
+* Exclude strains/IDs that are already exist in the pre-built summary tables for the new inputs (optional)<br>
 If you have a new database fasta file and would like to compare with the existing summary tables to remove existing strains/IDs from it first, we provided utility scripts to do this job conveniently. **This is especially useful for excluding strains/IDs already exist in the pre-built summary tables for the big input database fasta file downloaded from GISAID.**<br>
 All you need are the new database fasta file (sequences.fasta from last step) and the id.list file containing all the strains/IDs from the existing summary tables, which is provided along with the pre-built summary tables.
 For user supplied genomes, this id.list file is also produced by sequence_to_vcf.py.<br>